savonet/book/quickstart.md

 ```

 As usual, the operator `playlist` has a number of interesting optional
-parameters which can be discovered with `liquidsoap -h playlist`.
+parameters which can be discovered by typing `liquidsoap -h playlist`.
 For instance, by
 default, the files are played in a random order, but if we want to play them as
 indicated in the list we should pass the argument `mode="normal"`{.liquidsoap} to
 `playlist`.
 Similarly, if we want to reload the playlist whenever it is changed,